DevArrowsmith/tiny-car-list-app/README.md

 ## Motivation

 I wanted to create a full-stack trading application with a database of items for sale.
-I wanted to include images of merchandise but this raised the issue of ensuring images were appropriately formatted to display well in resuseable components.
+I wanted to include images of merchandise but this raised the issue of ensuring images were appropriately formatted to display well in resusable components.

 I decided to create a listings site for automobiles, using pictures of toy cars in place of real cars.
 I discovered several collectors' sites that included images of Hotwheels cars in a standardised format, allowing me to generate a pool of assets that could be rendered in procedurally generated components with minimal formatting issues.